tkurtbond/tkurtbond.github.io/pages/colophon/index.rst

 After downloading and installing current copies of these I finally got things to work.

-Unfortunately, I found that, at least using :program:`xsltproc`, the new process using XSL was *much* slower and more resource intensive: the old DSSSL-based process took about 2.5 minutes and never exceed 40 megabytes of resident memory, while the new XSL-based process took 20 minutes (on a faster machine) and uses 70 or more megabytes of resident memory for each file, and during processing the interdocument link database reaches over 300 megabytes of resident storage.
+Alas, I found that, at least using :program:`xsltproc`, the new process using XSL was *much* slower and more resource intensive: the old DSSSL-based process took about 2.5 minutes and never exceed 40 megabytes of resident memory, while the new XSL-based process took 20 minutes (on a faster machine) and used 70 or more megabytes of resident memory for each file, and during processing the interdocument link database reaches over 300 megabytes of resident storage.
-Admittedly, some of this was due to the change in the Website DTD from the one document model to the multiple document model, but still it seems excessive.
+Admittedly, some of this was due to the change in the Website DTD from the one document model to the multiple document model, but still it seemed excessive.

 .. _sphinx-built: